 - Probability of default cash flows are adjusted to reflect the likelihood of default at different time periods, considering that cumulatively, counterparties are more likely to default as time moves on.
+The distribution considering that cumulatively, counterparties are more likely to default as time moves on.
 The distribution of the time of default is assumed to have an exponential distribution, calibrated according to credit quality and the corresponding probability of default over one year.
 The derivation of credit quality is based on official credit ratings corresponding to those attributed by a commercial rating agency such as A.M Best, S&P, Moody's and Fitch, where such credit ratings are available.
-Where more than one official credit rating is available for a counterparty, the second-highest credit quality step is used. - Loss given default this is the estimated impact of the default.
+Where more than one official credit rating is available for a counterparty, the second-highest credit quality step is used.

+Loss given default - this is the estimated impact of the default.
 Unless reliable estimates of these losses are available, the adjustment is calculated using an assumed loss of 50%.
-Calpe does not adjust the amounts recoverable to allow for deposits or collateralisation arrangements.
+Calpe does not adjust the amounts recoverable to allow for deposits or collateralisation arrangements - amounts recoverable to allow for deposits or collateralisation arrangements.